 Antivirus software can protect individual devices from malware and other threats, but it can’t keep the entire network airtight on its own.
 Even with application control in place, there’s always a risk of users accidentally exposing themselves to viruses or downloading dangerous content.
 Antivirus software can plug the gaps in app control, but it works best in tandem with other measures.

 Encryption is one of the two “prongs” in an endpoint security system.
 A great way to effectively encrypt your data is with a VPN.
 NordVPN already offers NordTeams, a service specifically tailored for enterprise customers.
 With a VPN on an employee's endpoint device, their data will be wrapped in next-generation encryption.

 The most obvious targets for hackers are large corporations – they have more endpoints to access and more assets.
 Let’s not forget the consumer, though.

 Individuals can still benefit from applying basic endpoint security protocols in daily life.
 Every time you connect to a public network or even use a hotspot at home, you’re probably a lot more vulnerable than you realize.

 Antivirus software is a good way to protect your devices, but installing a VPN can really strengthen security too.
+What is a VPN?
 You can encrypt your data, hide your location, and enjoy a range of other benefits.

 Combining antivirus protection with a good VPN will provide robust personal protection and keep your various endpoints safe.
 NordVPN also has the Threat Protection feature that helps you identify malware-ridden files, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.
 NordVPN also offers Meshnet, a feature that allows users to safely access devices remotely.